canonical/certification-docs/Self-Test_Guide-16.04.rst

 of the provisioning process, as described in the main body of this document.
-If the MAAS server is not configured to do this, though, you have two additional options for installing the Server Test Suite: You may use APT if the SUT has full Internet access or you may install the Server Test Suite from a tarball that you bring with you.
+If the MAAS server is not configured to do this, though, you have two additional options for installing the Server Test Suite: You may use APT if the SUT has full Internet access (or at least access to a local APT repository); or you may install the Server Test Suite from a tarball that you bring with you.

 Installing the Server Test Suite via APT
 ----------------------------------------

-If your lab setup has Internet access, getting the testing tools is a pretty straightforward process, because you can install the necessary tools from the Ubuntu Hardware Certification PPA.
+If your lab setup has Internet access or a local APT repository with both the main Ubuntu archives and the relevant PPAs, getting the testing tools is a pretty straightforward process, because you can install the necessary tools from the Ubuntu Hardware Certification PPA.